0

-Successful claims must meet criteria set forth in the Colorado Governmental Immunity Act (CGIA).
+Claims must meet criteria set forth in the Colorado Governmental Immunity Act (CGIA).
+The following summary provides highlights concerning the CGIA, which is found at 24-10-101 through 24-10-119, C.R.S.
+Claimants should refer to the actual text of the CHIA, and should seek the advice of an attorney for legal questions about CGIA.
 The facts must fall within one of the "waived" areas of sovereign immunity and there must be legal liability involving negligence.
 Claims filed under Federal law are not required to meet these criteria.

 Waivers fall into eight general areas: